-The Philadelphia Centennial Exposition 1876 was the first World Fair held in America.
+Centennial Exposition 1876 was the first World Fair held in America.
 It celebrated the 100th anniversary of the Declaration of Independence.
 It was also a manufacturing trade show extravaganza that allowed Yankee Ingenuity to shine.
 It changed the world’s perception of the upstart country and the rebels who founded it.
-The 10 million plus people who attended from May 10th to November 10th witnessed a wide range of newfangled products that included everything from bananas to telephones.
+The 10 million plus people who visited Philadelphia from May 10th to November 10th witnessed a wide range of newfangled products –from bananas to telephones.

 Officially, the fair was called “The 1876 International Exhibition of Arts, Manufacturers and Products of Soil and Mine.”
 At the time, electricity was still just a spark in Tesla’s eyes.
 (His big debut of AC electricity occurred at the 1893 World’s Expo in Chicago.)
 Hydraulic power and steam still powered the world.
 Most machines and tools were made of wood.
 Steel and iron were just making the scene.
 Most manufacturing was accomplished by hand.
 With the Centennial all of this was about to change.